curl/everything-curl/http/redirects.md

 To tell the client “the URI you sent a POST to, is permanently redirected to B where you should instead send your POST now and in the future”, the server responds with a 308.
-And to complicate matters, the 308 code is only recently defined (the [spec](https://tools.ietf.org/html/rfc7238#section-3) was published in June 2014) so older clients may not treat it correctly!
+To complicate matters, the 308 code is only recently defined (the [spec](https://tools.ietf.org/html/rfc7238#section-3) was published in June 2014) so older clients may not treat it correctly!
 If so, then the only response code left for you is…